paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 file.close()
 ```

 **Bonus Tip:** You can open files in different ways, like specifying the encoding or telling Python to handle errors.
-Explore these options as you become a file-opening pro!

-Congratulations, you've unlocked the secrets of opening files in Python!
-Now go forth and explore the world of data, one file at a time!

 **Remember:**